Last updated March 2023

 Attendance is compulsory for all students and is a condition of a UK visa.
 Non-attendance of visa nationals is reported to UKVI.

-Students may defer entry to the next intake once.
-If a further deferral is required, a student’s application may need to be reassessed.
+Students may defer entry to the next intake once, if a further deferral is required a student’s application may need to be reassessed.
+Deferred study plans will be subject to fees applicable at the time of study.

 Kings acts solely as agents (and not as principals) in the arranging and providing of homestay accommodation for students.